-Areas of Expertise Streams Application Before or during the MSc program During the Admission process to the MSc program Target Students From all programs From regular programs (not available to Double Degree and CEMS Students) Alteration/Withdrawal Virtually unlimited Limited Quantity Only 1 Area of Expertise Only 1 Stream Study Plan More flexible Fixed Course Enrolment Manual (need to bid) Automatic (no need to bid) Electives Outside the Study Plan Yes Limited Bidding Points All Fewer or none Exchange Semester Yes Only after the 3 rd semester Work Project Free Pre-arranged
+Areas of Expertise Streams (exclusive for MSc in Management and International Masters in Management) Application Before or during the MSc program During the Admission process to the MSc program Target Students MSc in Finance, International Masters in Finance, MSc in Economics From regular programs (not available to Double Degree and CEMS Students) Alteration/Withdrawal Can be done at any time There are specific deadlines Limit Max 1 Area of Expertise Max 1 Stream Study Plan Allows for greater choice of elective courses Very little or no flexibility in choice of electives Course Enrolment Manual (need to bid) Automatic (no need to bid) Study plan open to Outside Program Electives?
+Yes Limited Do students receive fewer bidding points?
+No Yes (may be o) Option to carry out Exchange Semester?
+Yes Only after the 3 rd semester Choice of Work Project?
+Yes No (pre-arranged)